Spectral flatness: Interpretation

+Formulation

 The spectral flatness is calculated by dividing the geometric mean of the power spectrum by the arithmetic mean of the power spectrum, i.e.:

 where x(n) represents the magnitude of bin number n.
 Note that a single (or more) empty bin yields a flatness of 0, so this measure is most useful when bins are generally not empty.

 The ratio produced by this calculation is often converted to a decibel scale for reporting, with a maximum of 0 dB and a minimum of −∞ dB.